Some isolation and stability results for Einstein manifolds: Preliminaries

 In the first part of the paper we will focus on specific non-compact Ricci-flat Riemannian manifolds, namely \emph{asymptotically locally Euclidean} manifolds. \begin{defi}[ALE manifold] An $n$-dimensional complete Riemannian manifold $(M,g)$ is said to be \emph{asymptotically locally Euclidean} (ALE) of order $\tau>0$ if there exists a compact set $K\subset M$ such that $M\setminus K$ has coordinates at infinity: namely there exists a diffeomorphism $\phi:M\setminus K\ra\pa{\erre^n\setminus\ol{B}_1}/\Gamma$, where $\Gamma$ is a finite subgroup of $SO(n)$ acting freely on $\erre^n$, such that

 holds on $\pa{\erre^n\setminus\ol{B}_1}/\Gamma$. \end{defi} Many of these spaces arise from a physical context as solutions to the Einstein equation.
-The examples found by physicists admit an \emph{hyperk\"{a}ler} structure, that is \begin{defi}[hyperk\"{a}ler structure] An almost complex structure on $M$ is an endomorphism $J:TM\ra TM$ satisfying
+The examples found by physicists admit an \emph{hyperk\"{a}hler} structure, that is \begin{defi}[hyperk\"{a}hler structure] An almost complex structure on $M$ is an endomorphism $J:TM\ra TM$ satisfying